MicrosoftDocs/dynamics-365-fraud-protection/content/integrate-real-time-api.md

 You can find the API URIs for the sandbox and production environments on the **Account information** tile on the Dynamics 365 Fraud Protection dashboard or as printed below:
 - Sandbox: https://api.dfp.microsoft-int.com
 - Production: https://api.dfp.microsoft.com

+## Authenticate with your environment
+Before using the sandbox environment, open https://dfp.microsoft-int.com in your browser, sign in, and accept the terms and conditions if prompted.

 ### Generate an access token
 You must generate this token and provide it dynamically.
 Note that access tokens have a limited lifespan.
 We recommend that you cache it and reuse it until it's time to get a new access token.